 Regional Safeguarding Officer

-To act as the FPOC (First Point of Contact) for all internal CRH Safeguarding enquiries and referrals.
-The aim of this role is to positively contribute to the safeguarding and welfare of their Service Users and staff.
+To act as the FPOC (First Point of Contact) for all internal Safeguarding enquiries and referrals.
+The aim of this role is to positively contribute to the safeguarding and welfare of our Service Users and staff.
 Ensuring action is taken to promote their welfare, protect them from harm, being accountable for decisions and taking action to have the best possible outcomes through advice and guidance on safeguarding matters to staff.

-- The RSO should have a responsibility on an operational day to day basis to promote safeguarding of people and ensuring that a stable and secure environment is provided.
+- The RSO should have a responsibility on an operational day to day basis to promote safeguarding of junior people and ensuring that a stable and secure environment is provided.
 Develop and maintain external links with local safeguarding teams bringing community expertise to the safeguarding strategy.

 - To collate information on any new safeguarding referrals, and to submit a safeguarding incident report to the Designated Safeguarding Officer.

-- To ensure that all concerns and safeguarding information is logged and stored securely in line with GDPR and CRH Policies.
+- To ensure that all concerns and safeguarding information is logged and stored securely in line with GDPR and Policies.

 - To collate organisation wide information on any safeguarding matters, and to make referrals to the line manager.